Autodesk/sydevs/src/sydevs/getting_started.md

 @page getting_started_part01 Part 1: Setting up your Simulation Project

-First, create a folder for your simulation project.
-Our examples will use the folder name (`my_simulation_project`), but choose whatever name you want.

-Next, make several new folders within `my_simulation_project` to produce the following directory structure.
+First, create a folder named `sydevs_examples` for your simulation project.
+Next make several new folders within `sydevs_examples` to produce the following directory structure.

 ```
-my-sydevs-project/
+sydevs_examples/
     bin/
     external/
     src/
-        nodes/
+        examples/
         simulations/
             part01/
 ```

-(If you prefer, use the folder name `build` instead of `bin`.)
+This is the project we will use for the Getting Started tutorial.
+When you begin other projects, choose different names for the project folder `sydevs_examples` as well as the `examples` folder within `src`.
+In other projects, your first simulation will not be called `part01`, so change this folder name as well.
+Other names can also be changed.
+For example, you might prefer your compiled data to go in a folder named `build` instead of `bin`.

 Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases).
 Shorten the name of the extracted folder so that it contains only the word `sydevs` followed by the version number.
-Then place the folder into the `external` folder of your project.
+Then place the `SyDEVS-v???` folder into the `external` folder of your project.

-The resulting directory structure should be as follows, with the exception of the version number in the `sydevs-v0.4` folder name.
+The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4` folder name).
 The `core`, `systems` and `time` folders should each contain a number of header files, and the `lib` folder should contain several pre-compiled libraries.
 ```
-my-sydevs-project/
+sydevs_examples/
     bin/
     external/
         sydevs-v0.4/